Florida Central and Western Railroad: Seaboard Air Line ownership

 The line would become an important route for the Seaboard Air Line.
 The easternmost 17 miles of the line from Jacksonville to Baldwin became part if the Seaboard's main line.
-The rest of the line from Baldwin to Chattahoochee was became the Seaboard's Tallahassee Subdivision.
+The rest of the line from Baldwin to Chattahoochee became the Seaboard's Tallahassee Subdivision.
 The branch to Monticello became the Monticello Subdivision, while track from Tallahassee to St. Marks became the Wakulla Subdivision.

 The Tallahassee Subdivision was notably used by the Seaboard Air Line for passenger service from Jacksonville to New Orleans, which was operated jointly with the Louisville and Nashville Railroad.
 This daily passenger service was known as the New Orleans-Florida Express and the New Orleans-Florida Limited before being renamed the Gulf Wind in 1949.

 In addition to passenger service, the line also carried two daily Red Ball freight trains and a local freight train six days a week round-trip from Baldwin to Tallahassee in the 1950s.
 A through freight train also ran from Tallahassee to Chattahoochee daily at the time.
 The line was busy enough in the 1950s to warrant the installation of Centralized traffic control along the Tallahassee Subdivision from Baldwin to a point just west of Tallahassee.

 Later years

 In 1967, the Seaboard Air Line merged with their long-time rival, the Atlantic Coast Line Railroad (ACL).
 The Tallahassee Subdivision crossed or connected with ACL branch lines in Jacksonville, Mattox, Live Oak, Drifton, and Chattahoochee.
 After the merger was complete, the company was named the Seaboard Coast Line Railroad (SCL).
 In 1980, the Seaboard Coast Line's parent company merged with the Chessie System, creating the CSX Corporation.
 The CSX Corporation initially operated the Chessie and Seaboard Systems separately until 1986, when they were merged into CSX Transportation.

 The Gulf Wind continued to operate on the Tallahassee Subdivision under the Seaboard Coast Line until 1971, when passenger service was taken over by Amtrak.
-This left the line without passenger service until 1993, when the Amtrak extended the Sunset Limited to Miami via Jacksonville.
+This left the line without passenger service until 1993, when Amtrak extended the Sunset Limited to Miami via Jacksonville.
 The Sunset Limited ran the line until late 2005 due to damage as a result of Hurricane Katrina further west.
 The Sunset Limited has terminated in New Orleans ever since.